 The word “breeder” often gets a bad rap, but ethical breeders do not overbreed, and they make sure they get good homes for each and every one of their pups.
 That’s the difference.

 Ethical breeders also require their buyers to sign spay/neuter contracts in the hopes that both you and they can do your part to help quell the animal overpopulation problem in this country.

 A Final Word About the Chi Chon

-All in, the Chi Chon is an adorable little fluffball who will feel as much love and joy for you as you do for him.
+All in, the Chi Chon temperament makes him an adorable little fluffball who will feel as much love and joy for you as you do for him.
 He might be a sassy little bugger, but he can hold his own in the dog park.

 And never has a mixed breed proven the myth that a “mixed breed dog is unhealthier than a purebred” better than the Chi Chon.
 While he may succumb to a variety of health issues, on average you can expect a Chi-Chon to live between 12 and 15 years.
 That’s pretty good for a mixed breed!